PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 }
 ```

-## Sniping _(MoveToLocation)_
+## Sniping _(Sniper)_
 [[back to top](#table-of-contents)]

 ### Description
 [[back to top](#table-of-contents)]

-This task will fetch current pokemon spawns from /raw_data of an PokemonGo-Map instance.
+This task will fetch pokemon informations from either a custom url or from the social feature.
+You can also use the old PokemonGo-Map project.
 For information on how to properly setup PokemonGo-Map have a look at the Github page of the project [here](https://github.com/PokemonGoMap/PokemonGo-Map).
-There is an example config in `config/config.json.map.example`
+You can also use [this](https://github.com/YvesHenri/PogoLocationFeeder), which is an adapted version of the application that NecroBot used to snipe.
+There is an example config in `config/config.json.map.example`.

 ### Options
 [[back to top](#table-of-contents)]

-* `Address` - Address of the webserver of PokemonGo-Map. ex: `http://localhost:5000`
+* `url` - Address that returns a JSON with pokemons information.
+For the PokemonGo-Map, use `http://localhost:5000/raw_data`.
+This only needs to be specified if mode is `url`.
-* `Mode` - Which mode to run sniping on
+* `mode` - The mode on which the sniper will fetch the informations. (default: social)
+   - `social` - Information will come from the social network.
+Make sure to enable it (enable_social)!
-   - `distance` - Will move to the nearest pokemon
+   - `url` - Information will come from the given url.
-   - `priority` - Will move to the pokemon with the highest priority assigned (tie breaking by distance)
-* `prioritize_vips` - Will prioritize vips in distance and priority mode above all normal pokemon if set to true
-* `min_time` - Minimum time the pokemon has to be available before despawn
+* `max_consecutive_catches` - Number of catch attempts before terminating the task. (default: 1)
-* `min_ball` - Minimum amount of balls required to run task
+* `min_balls_to_teleport_and_catch` - Minimum amount of balls required to run task. (default: 10)
-* `max_sniping_distance` - Maximum distance the pokemon is allowed to be caught when sniping. (m)
-* `max_walking_distance` - Maximum distance the pokemon is allowed to be caught when sniping is turned off. (m)
+* `min_iv_to_ignore_catch_list` - This will skip the catch list if the value is greater than the target's IV.
+This only works if JSON response contains an IV value. (default: 100)
-* `snipe`:
+* `order_by` -
    - `True` - Will teleport to target pokemon, encounter it, teleport back then catch it
    - `False` - Will walk normally to the pokemon
-* `update_map` - disable/enable if the map location should be automatically updated to the bots current location
+* `mappings` - The values below should map each of the JSON response params.
+For example: different urls will provide different JSON response formats.
+Map bellow their corresponding values:
+   - `latitude` - The JSON param that corresponds to the latitude.
+It will work if a single param is used for both `latitude` and `longitude`, eg.: "coords": "1.2345, 6.7890" (default: latitude)
+   - `longitude` - The JSON param that corresponds to the longitude.
+It will work if a single param is used for both `latitude` and `longitude`, eg.: "coords": "1.2345, 6.7890" (default: longitude)
+   - `pokemon_iv` - The JSON param that corresponds to the pokemon IV.
+Only certain sources provide this info.
+NOTE: social does not provide this info! (default: iv)
+   - `pokemon_id` - The JSON param that corresponds to the pokemon ID. (default: id)
+   - `pokemon_name` - The JSON param that corresponds to the pokemon name. (default: name)
+   - `encounter_id` - The JSON param that corresponds to encounter ID.
+This value is very unlikely to be provided by third-party urls.
+However, it is safely updated internally. (default: encounter_id)
+   - `spawnpoint_id` - The JSON param that corresponds to spawnpoint ID.
+This value is very unlikely to be provided by third-party urls.
+However, it is safely updated internally. (default: spawn_point_id)
-* `catch` - A dictionary of pokemon to catch with an assigned priority (higher => better)
+* `catch` - A dictionary of pokemon to catch with an assigned priority (higher => better).
-* `snipe_high_prio_only` - Whether to snipe pokemon above a certain threshold.
-* `snipe_high_prio_threshold` - The threshold number corresponding with the `catch` dictionary.
-*   - Any pokemon above this threshold value will be caught by teleporting to its location, and getting back to original location if `snipe` is `True`.
-*   - Any pokemon under this threshold value will make the bot walk to the Pokemon target whether `snipe` is `True` or `False`.
-*   `max_extra_dist_fort` : Percentage of extra distance allowed to move to a fort on the way to the targeted Pokemon
-*   `debug` : Output additional debugging information
-*   `skip_rounds` : Try to snipe every X rounds
-*   `update_map_min_distance_meters` : Update map if more than X meters away
-*   `update_map_min_time_sec` : Update map if older than X seconds
-*   `snipe_sleep_sec` : Sleep for X seconds after snipes
-*   `snipe_max_in_chain` : Maximum snipes in chain

 #### Example
 [[back to top](#table-of-contents)]